Webinar recording: Stress-testing water availability in the Southern Murray-Darling Basin

 Climate change is projected to decrease river flows by 20% in the Murray Darling Basin, however there is a wide range of uncertainty in how this will unfold.

-The session will be presented by project leader Associate Professor Avril Hogan, and research fellow Dr Andrew John.
+The session was presented by project leader Associate Professor Avril Hogan, and research fellow Dr Andrew John.

 Latest news & events